ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 - The next page fails to load.
 - If the [`max-pages`](<https://amp.dev/documentation/components/amp-next-page/#max-pages+(optional)>) attribute is specified and the number of displayed pages is met.

 The footer recommendation box contains links to the remaining pages.
-The default footer recommendation box renders the specified image and title used in the JSON configuration and can be styled as specified in the [Styling](https://amp.dev/documentation/components/amp-next-page/#styling) section.
+The default footer recommendation box renders the specified `image` and `title` used in the JSON configuration.
+It can be styled as specified in the [Styling](https://amp.dev/documentation/components/amp-next-page/#styling) section.

-The footer recommendation box can also be provided as a custom component inside `<amp-next-page>` as any element that has the `footer`.
-It can also be templated via `amp-mustache` or other templating engines, in which case it will be passed an array of the remaining `pages`, each being an object with a `title`, `url` and `image`.
-Example:
+#### Custom footer recommendation box

+Customize the footer recommendation box by defining an element with the `footer` attribute inside the `<amp-next-page>` component.
+Display the remaining pages by templating the footer recommendation box with `amp-mustache` or another templating engine.
+Whem using templates, an array `pages` of remaining documents is passed to the template, including the `title`, `url`, and `image`.

 ```html
 <amp-next-page src="https://example.com/config.json">